 What happens next?

-An auction will take place on 3 February 2015.
-The auction works by getting energy companies to bid against each other to offer the lowest rate for gas and electricity contracts.
-On 13 February 2015 you will receive an email containing a new gas and electricity offer, valid for one month.
+Auctions works by getting energy companies to bid against each other to offer the lowest rate for gas and electricity contracts.
+Of course, the more people who sign up for the scheme, the lower the bid is likely to be.
+You will receive an email containing a new gas and electricity offer, valid for one month.

 Results from the first Essex Energy Switch

-The first Essex Energy Switch took place in early 2014 and attracted more than 4,500 registrants.
+Last year’s Essex Energy Switch took place in early 2015 and attracted more than 6,280 registrations.